Atlanta season 2: Critical reception

 The second season received critical acclaim.
 On Rotten Tomatoes, it has an approval rating of 98%, based on 212 reviews, with an average rating of 9.1/10.
 The site's critical consensus reads, "Donald Glover continues to subvert expectations with a sophomore season of Atlanta that proves as excellent as it is eccentric."
 On Metacritic, the second season has a score of 97 out of 100, based on 28 critics, indicating "universal acclaim".

 After the season ended, Alan Sepinwall of Uproxx deemed the season as an improvement over the previous season, writing "on the whole, the Glovers, Hiro Murai, and everyone else involved in this remarkable program did exactly what they seemed to be doing at the start: following a basic narrative about Earn and Al's partnership from beginning to end."
-Emily VanDerWerff of Vox named it the best series of the year, writing "It's exactly the sort of thing TV is great at but that the medium does too rarely.
+Emily St. James of Vox named it the best series of the year, writing "It's exactly the sort of thing TV is great at but that the medium does too rarely.
 It feels bigger than itself, with every episode spinning off into new tangents and chasing down additional rabbit trails."